 We live in a chemical world, but there are a few ways to ensure that you breathe easier:

-- Look at labels and avoid products containing formaldehyde or other chemicals that are hard to pronounce.
+- Look at labels and avoid products containing formaldehyde.
 Other phrases to look for: low-VOC and no-VOC.

 - Allow new materials to "breathe" for a few days or weeks outside or in the garage before you bring them into your home.